openshift/hypershift/HACKING.md

         make install PROFILE=production

 3. Reconfigure the HyperShift operator deployment to use your custom image.
-   This will also cause the image you specify to be used for the hosted cluster config operator as well.
+   This image will also be used for the control plane operator.

         oc --namespace hypershift set image deployment/operator operator=quay.io/my/hypershift:latest